 When I make Foil Pouch Potatoes Peppers Onions, I usually let inspiration guide me on the seasonings.
 I like to add some garlic (I can’t live without garlic!) about a teaspoon of my homemade seasoning salt and then I just kind of raid the cupboard.
 Maybe another teaspoon of my fave herbs or herb blend depending on what I’m making.

 I might go with Italian or Greek seasoning, a little Rotisserie Chicken Rub (I love that stuff, it’s for chicken but I put it on everything!) or maybe I’ll add some Montreal seasoning or a barbecue rub.
 You might want to check out my page on Spice, Herb or Flavor Packet Substitutes.
 The one “rule” is don’t make it too matchy matchy with your main dish – you want the flavors to be a little different, right?
 Also be mindful of the salt.
-It might be in your blends and if so, you might not want any additional.
+It might be in your blends and if so, you might not want any additional salt added to your foil packs.

 When you make this recipe, you have to be aware of how the potatoes are cut and how that’s going to affect the timing.
 If you have the smallest baby potatoes, an inch or so, leave them whole, the larger babies can be quartered or halved, but bigger potatoes will need to be chunked in about 1 1/2 to 2-inch chunks.